Every year, we end up having my husband’s very large family over for Thanksgiving.

 Then it dawns on me: she is referring to some things besides plates, cups, napkins, utensils, and random children.
 I think she is asking about decorations -things like centerpieces, candlesticks, flowers, or cornucopia.

-Anticipating her question this year, I’ve gone and found 6 great fall tablescapes.
+Anticipating her question this year, I’ve gone and found 6 great tablescapes for fall.
 Whether for Thanksgiving or the whole autumn season, you can have more than just eating-ware on your table this year.

 I really love a traditional, natural layout.